The Lynden Sculpture Garden offers education programs for children, adults, families, schools and universities

 For Adults

 Workshops range from a few hours to multi-day intensives, and from informal opportunities to make things or experience the garden to skills-based programs with visiting artists designed to take your practice to the next level.
-Most of our workshops focus on artmaking, writing, or creativity, and many of our writing workshops are offered in collaboration with Woodland Pattern Book Center.
+Most of our workshops focus on artmaking, writing, or creativity, and our writing workshops are offered in collaboration with Woodland Pattern Book Center.
 Some of these workshops are suitable for teens as well as adults.

 Questions?